warbe-maker/VBA-Component-Management/README.md

 #### Multiple computers involved in VB-Project's development/maintenance
 I do use two computers at two locations and prefer not to be bound to one.
 Some may prefer a network drive others a cloud based service.
 I prefer GitHub which makes using several computers very comfortable.
 In any case there is a certain need to prevent updates of used _Common&nbsp;Components_ with outdated hosted/raw versions.

-#### Pros and cons for a CompMan Addin
+#### CompMan used as Addin
-Life is easy when the [CompMan.xls][1] Workbook is open.
-However, opening it would not be required for Workbooks with [enabled services](#enabling-the-services) once the Workbook is setup as Addin.
-On the other hand CompMan as Addin adds avoidable complexity to the matter: At first, the Addin will only be available when at least one opened Workbook's VB-Project has referenced it.
-Second, referencing it in a VB-Project will cause problems when the Workbook is opened in an environment the Addin is not available.
-Debugging/compiling will throw errors for each not fully qualified VBA function (`Right`  needs to be coded `VBA.Right`).
-Something which is pretty unusual because `Visual Basic for Applications` is a standard reference in VB-Projects.
+Life is easy when the [CompMan.xls][1] Workbook is open and that's why it is possible to configure an Auto-open for it.
+Alternatively, CompMan may be setup as Add-in.
+This setup will also configure an Auto-open for it.
+Workbooks with [enabled services](#enabling-the-services) will be served by either of the two depending on which one is open.

 ##### Pausing/continuing the CompMan Addin
 Use the corresponding command buttons when the Workbook [CompMan.xlsb][1] is open.
 Pausing the Addin is only a CompMan development feature.
 When the Addin is paused while the [CompMan.xlsb][1] is open CompMan works as if the Addin were not setup which means the services are directly provided by the open [CompMan.xlsb][1].
 When the [CompMan.xlsb][1] Workbook is closed and an Addin had been setup the Addin will be _continued_ automatically.
 This ensures that the Addin is available for the [CompMan.xlsb][1] Workbook when it is opened again.